Himalayagup/Nublar/README.md

 * **Views**: You can define views using either function-based views (decorated with `@path()`) or class-based views that extend `BaseView`.
 You can easily manage HTTP methods (GET, POST, etc.) within each view.

-* **Cookies**: The `core.cookies` module provides functions to set, get, and delete cookies, which are then automatically added to the HTTP response.
+* **Cookies**: The `nublar.cookies` module provides functions to set, get, and delete cookies, which are then automatically added to the HTTP response.

 * **Template Rendering**: Nublar allows you to render HTML templates by passing a context dictionary that will be injected into the template placeholders.